 Boots may be worn during inclement weather but must be changed after arriving at school. - SOCKS, TIGHTS & LEGGINGS: Ankle/no show socks may be any color and must be worn at all times.
-Socks above the ankle, tights and leggings may be worn, but must be solid navy, black, gray or white. - BELTS: Belts are required for all students, except Preschool, Kindergarten and First Grade.
+Socks above the ankle, tights and leggings may be worn, but must be solid navy, black, gray or white. - BELTS: Belts are required for all students in grades 2 thru 8.

 The belts must be brown, black, or navy blue solid and must be worn completely through the belt loops.
 No chains, scarves, or other novelty belts are allowed. - OUTERWEAR: Non-uniform sweaters, sweatshirts, jackets, coats, etc. may not be worn indoors.
 They may be worn over to Church but must be taken off before Mass begins. - HEADWEAR: Hats, caps, bandanas, hair scarves, or head wraps may NOT be worn indoors.
 Headbands, hair bows, barrettes, pony-tail holders are acceptable.
-(The school reserves the right to determine if a headband or bow has too much ornamentation or is too large.)
+(The school reserves the right to determine if a headband or bow has too much ornamentation or is too large.) - HAIR: Hair should be neat, clean, well-groomed, and should in no way cover the eyes.

-Scrunchies, pony-tail holders, and rubber bands must be worn in the hair and not on the wrist.

-• HAIR: Hair should be neat, clean, well-groomed, and should in no way cover the eyes.

 For boys, hair should be no longer than collar-length with no ponytails allowed.
 Only natural hair colors are permitted.
 (Final determination as to what is acceptable will be determined by the administration.)
 Extreme hair styles and/or coloring are not permitted.

-• JEWELRY AND MAKEUP: Jewelry should be limited to watches, rings (limited to no more than 2 rings), and crosses or religious medals on a narrow silver or gold chain (rope or beaded chains are not acceptable; limited to 1 necklace)
+• JEWELRY AND MAKEUP: Jewelry should be limited to watches, rings (limited to no more than 2 rings), bracelet (no more than 1)and crosses or religious medals on a narrow silver or gold chain (rope or beaded chains are not acceptable; limited to 1 necklace)

 Girls with pierced ears may wear earrings that are small and unobtrusive, and they may not hang down past the earlobe.
-No other jewelry (including bracelets of any kind) may be worn.
+No other jewelry may be worn.